vermastutz/US-Power-Outages/README.md

 - Year (categorical)
 : Technological advancements and changes in infrastructure over time can influence how quickly outages are resolved.
 By including the year, the model can consider these temporal trends and improvements in outage management.
 - Climate Category (categorical)
-:Different climate regions can experience varying weather patterns and environmental conditions, impacting the frequency and duration of power outages.
+: Different climate regions can experience varying weather patterns and environmental conditions, impacting the frequency and duration of power outages.
 By incorporating the climate category, the model can better predict outage duration based on regional climate characteristics.

 **Model Algorithm:**
 We used a series of pipelines to test different combinations of these features and selected the best-performing one using k-fold cross-validation.